Family/Individual Across The Lifespan Nurse Practitioner

 Spring FNP application cycle for fall (MU Cohort) start: January 15.

-March 15- secondary application deadline (for open position consideration only, student may be deferred if cohort was filled during primary application cycle).
+The secondary application deadline is extended until Aril 16 due to system outages encountered earlier in the spring (for open position consideration only, student may be deferred if cohort was filled during primary application cycle).

 AdmissionREADY TO APPLY?